 Located a short distance from Bangkok, Amphawa is the place to go for riverside shopping and food tasting.
 It’s billed as a floating market but not much of it actually floats.
 It is a cool place though and it has managed to mostly retain its historical charm.
 Amphawa is best seen on a day trip from Bangkok — there isn’t much of a reason to send the night there.

 Exploring Ayutthaya is a far different experience to Sukhothai (another ancient Thai capital), and I’d recommend visiting both if you’re in to this kind of thing.
 This ancient city was once one of the greatest cities in Asia and there are a huge number of historic structures left over.
 There are so many impressive temples to explore and most are located within a small (but still busy) Thai city.
 It’s an interesting setting and cycling the streets of Ayutthaya in search of ancient temples was one of my favourite experiences in Thailand.
+It’s also very easy to get to Ayutthaya on a train from Bangkok.

 The River Kwai, made famous by that classic WW2 film, passes through Kanchanaburi.
 Thousands of tourists pass through town as well, drawn in by the war history and stunning countryside.
 The Death Railway, Hellfire Pass and the Kanchanaburi War Cemetery are all must-see sights (even if you’re not a war history nerd).
 Cycling through the countryside is a fun way to spend a few hours and you should also opt for the day trip to Erawan Falls.
 One of the best things about Kanchanaburi is the unique accommodation on offer.
 Floating hotels are big business there and make for awesome places to stay.
 You can get a nice on with AC and a hot shower for less than $20.

 This group of ancient Buddhist ruins in central Thailand is a must-see for anyone interested in historical architecture.
 Rent a cheap bicycle and ride by crumbling temples and massive Buddha statues.
 The park-like grounds makes this a relaxing place to explore, and you can see most things of interest in a day.
+I’d visit at least one set of ruins when backpacking in Thailand — I’d probably say Ayutthaya is the best but Lopburi and Sukhothai are great too.

 Chiang Mai, Thailand’s northern metropolis, is a far different beast to Bangkok.
 It’s a more laid-back and low-rise city and is full of temples.
 It’s a nice city to walk around, except at night when the rats come out in force, although you could say that about most cities in Thailand.
 Chiang Mai is the gateway to the north, where treks to hill tribe villages are popular.
 I’m not really into “village tourism” so I’ve never done one, but I’ve heard they can be quite fun (and the scenery in northern Thailand is nice).